 In recent years, demand for skilled employees in the creative professions has risen dramatically.
 As technology develops and its potential applications in the workplace increase, the need for Visual Communications graduates continues to grow.
 The Visual Communications program has a proven record of producing graduates ready to meet this ever-evolving demand.
-If you are looking for a major that will prepare you for professional success in a creative field, Visual Communications at Cazenovia College is the place for you.
+If you are looking for a major that will prepare you for professional success in a creative field, the Bachelor of Fine Arts degree in Visual Communications at Cazenovia College is the place for you.

 The Visual Communication concentration offers a broad approach to the applied Visual Communications major and serves students who wish to remain open to the full range of specializations in Graphic Design, Web/Interactive Design, Advertising Design and Illustration/Animation.